-- Maintain a register of significant new commercial developments and their potential impacts on transport demand. - Increase in regional contribution to national Gross Domestic Product above 2016 levels. - Reduce delay per kilometre on key routes to the Port of Tauranga from 2016 levels. - Increase the volume of freight on the East Coast Main Trunk line above 2016 levels.
+- Maintain a register of significant new commercial developments and their potential impacts on transport demand. - Increase in regional contribution to national Gross Domestic Product above 2016 levels. - Reduce delay per kilometre on key routes to the Port of Tauranga from 2016 levels. - Reduce delay per kilometre on key routes between Rotorua Airport and Rotorua CBD from 2018 levels. - Increase the volume of freight on the East Coast Main Trunk line above 2016 levels.